 One of the subjects must be English or Irish.

 Note 1: There is no specific Mathematics requirement.
 Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects for entry.

-Note 2: This is a Restricted Access Course and all applicants must attend an assessment text which will take place on the 4th/5th May 2019.
+Note 2: This is a Restricted Access Course and all applicants must attend an Assessment Test which will take place on the 23rd - 25th April 2020.

 Note 3: Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).
 The National Vetting Bureau (NVB) helps to assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.

-The assessment comprises: a one-hour workshop involving dance and drama improvisation - no specific preparation required for either; and an individual audition where you will sing two contrasting musical theatre songs, perform a dramatic monologue of your own choice from a published work, and undergo a brief interview.
+The Assessment Test comprises: a one-hour workshop involving dance and drama improvisation - no specific preparation required for either; and an individual audition where you will sing two contrasting musical theatre songs, perform a dramatic monologue of your own choice from a published work, and undergo a brief interview.